Skip to Content

 If you’re unsure about which tires to replace, you should place the new tires in the back.
 This is because the rear tires provide stability to your vehicle.
 If your rear tires are worn, you’ll be at risk of hydroplaning, which can cause your vehicle to spin.

-READ ALSO: How Much Does It Cost to Detail a Truck?
+READ ALSO: How Much Can a Truck Dispatcher Make?

 Why Does My Right Rear Tire Wear Faster?